JayTheYggdrasil/ApexParkour/README.md

 * Use J to go to the current checkpoint
 * Use K to go to the next checkpoint
 * Use L to go to the previous checkpoint
+6. Use Noclip when practicing, it's super pog.
+You can bind noclip by typing 'bind key noclip'.
+I recommend binding something really easy to press, I use lctrl.

 Currently you have to navigate between checkpoints manually, we'll add automatic checkpoint tracking sometime soon hopefully.
 ## Walkthrough/Guide